secureCodeBox/secureCodeBox/scanners/zap-advanced/README.md

           proxyUsername: ""
           proxyPassword: ""
           proxyRealm: ""
-    # -- Determine if a proxy script must be loaded.
+    # -- Configures existings ZAP Scripts or add new ZAP Scripts.
+For example can be used if a proxy script must be loaded.
 Proxy scripts are executed for every request traversing ZAP
     scripts:
       - name: "Alert_on_HTTP_Response_Code_Errors.js"
         # -- True if the script must be enabled, false otherwise
-        enabled: true
+        enabled: false
         # -- The complete filepath (inside the ZAP Container!) to the script file.
         filePath: "/home/zap/.ZAP_D/scripts/scripts/httpsender/Alert_on_HTTP_Response_Code_Errors.js"
         # -- The script engine.
 Possible values are: 'Graal.js', 'Oracle Nashorn' for Javascript and 'Mozilla Zest' for Zest Scripts